Faris-07/Munch/README.md

 - Each card will display the recipe's image, Title, Author, Servings, Cook time, Description, Published date and how many likes it has received.
 - Clicking anywhere inside the recipes card will take the user directly to that recipes detail page.
 - The recipe cards are in a dark grey to match the websites theme as well as contrast the white background.
+- The recipe cards also have a hover effect so the user can easily navigate through the recipes and see what recipe their cursor is currently on.

 ![recipe page](static/images/recipe-page.png)